HL7/fhir-health-care-surveys-reporting-ig/input/pagecontent/specification.md

 ### Context

 #### Pre-reading
-Before reading this formal specification, implementers should first be familiar with the [Use Cases](usecases.html) page which provides the business context and general process flow.
+Before reading this formal specification, implementers should first be familiar with the [Background](background.html) page which provides the business context and general process flow.

 #### Conventions